-Eric Schmaltz (he/him), an intermedia artist, poet, scholar, and editor, is an Assistant Professor of Canadian Literature in the Department of English at Dalhousie University.
+Eric Schmaltz, an intermedia artist, poet, scholar, and editor, is an Assistant Professor of Canadian Literature in the Department of English at Dalhousie University.
 He holds a Ph.D. in English from York University and, from 2018-2019, he was an SSHRC Postdoctoral Fellow in the English Department at the University of Pennsylvania.

 Schmaltz lives in Kjipuktuk (Halifax), Nova Scotia.